AmitGoenka/XMLHammer/README.md

 Reverse of Split operation.
 Merging Employee-1.xml and Employee.xml will yield Employees.xml with the content same as Company.xml.

+Merge operation supports overflow feature, where given a finite set of fragmented xml files, a composite xml file of infinite fragments can be built.
+The operation, on reaching the last file from the finite set, rolls back to the first file and continues the iteration.
+The number of files to be merged is driven by `start` and `end` parameters and there is no restriction on those values.
+This makes it highly useful for performance testing scenarios.

 ## Basic Usage

 * <B>`-m`</B> : Merge Mode